CloudBindle/bindle/ansible/README.md

    bash bin/ansible-bridge/create_inventory.sh target-os3 > inventory
    ansible-playbook -v -i inventory ansible/seqware-install.yml

-This has been tested with Openstack
+This has been tested with Openstack with a two machine cluster